How to use the ODM

 - Mandatory fields

-Protocol ID container: The unique identifier for theProtocol relationshipstemplate.
+Synthetic ID for the protocolRelationships table: A unique identifier for each row of theProtocol relationships table.
+Can be any combination of characters, as long as there are fewer than 30.Protocol ID container: The unique identifier for theProtocol relationshipstemplate.
 Each value represents a protocol, and the step(s) and other protocol(s) that make it up.
-This identifier should also be aProtocol IDthat was created using theProtocolstemplate.Relationship: Describes the relationship between the subject and object.Protocol ID subject: Identifier of the subject of a relationship between a protocol, and a protocol step or protocol.
-This is only mandatory is the subject is a procotol.Protocol step ID subject: Identifier of the subject of a relationship between a protocol step, and a protocol step or protocol.
-This is only mandatory is the subject is a protocol step.Protocol ID object: Identifier of the object of a relationship between a protocol, and a protocol step or protocol.
-This is only mandatory if the object is a protocol.Protocol ID step object: Identifier of the object of a relationship between a protocol step, and a protocol step or protocol.
-This is only mandatory if the object is a protocol step.
+This identifier should also be aProtocol IDthat was created using theProtocolstemplate.Protocol ID object: Identifier of the object of a relationship between a protocol, and a protocol step or protocol.
+This is only mandatory if the object is a protocol.Step ID Object: Identifier of the object of a relationship between a protocol step, and a protocol step or protocol.
+This is only mandatory if the object is a protocol step.Relationship between entities: Describes the relationship between the subject and object.Protocol ID subject: Identifier of the subject of a relationship between a protocol, and a protocol step or protocol.
+This is only mandatory is the subject is a protocol.Step ID Subject: Identifier of the subject of a relationship between a protocol step, and a protocol step or protocol.
+This is only mandatory is the subject is a protocol step.

 - Examples